Roche ships supplies from Germany to plug UK tests shortfall

 The NHS said on Wednesday it was made aware of a likely shortage of reagent supplied by Roche Diagnostics Ltd caused by issues in its supply chain.

-Experts said the supply disruption was affecting diabetes tests, magnesium level tests and other materials such as supplies for blood gas analysers which are crucial for the treatment of respiratory illnesses, including COVID-19.
+Experts said the supply disruption was affecting a range of tests including for magnesium levels and other materials such as supplies for blood gas analysers which are crucial for the treatment of respiratory illnesses, including COVID-19.

 Roche has said the issue affected only the UK and Ireland and that the glitch had not affected its ability to supply COVID-19 tests in the UK.

+Roche diabetes care products are not affected as they use a separate warehouse in Bedfordshire, a spokesman said.

-(Reporting by Paul Arnold, Writing by Michael Shields, Editing by Mark Potter)
+(Reporting by Paul Arnold, Writing by Michael Shields, Editing by Mark Potter, Kirsten Donovan)

 ((Michael.Shields@thomsonreuters.com; +41 41 528 3630; Reuters Messaging: michael.shields.thomsonreuters.com@reuters.net))